Tariq-Imran/First_Agents/README.md

 This repository contains nine short notebooks that serve as brief introductions to many of the most-used features in LangChain, starting with the new Create Agent.

-L1_fast_agent.ipynb - 🤖 Create Agent 🤖
+🤖 Create Agent 🤖
+1_fast_agent.ipynb -

 In this notebook, you will use LangChain’s create_agent to build an SQL agent in just a few lines of code.
 It demonstrates how quick and easy it is to build a powerful agent.
 You can easily take this agent and apply it to your own project.
 You will also use LangSmith Studio, a handy visual debugger to run, host, and explore agents.

-L2-7.ipynb - 🧱 Building Blocks 🧱
+🧱 Building Blocks 🧱

-In Lessons 2–7, you will learn how to use some of the fundamental building blocks in LangChain.
+In ipynb 2–7, you will learn how to use some of the fundamental building blocks in LangChain.
 These lessons explain and complement create_agent, and you’ll find them useful when creating your own agents.
 Each lesson is concise and focused.

-L2_messages.ipynb: Learn how messages convey information between agent components.
+2_messages.ipynb - Learn how messages convey information between agent components.
-L3_streaming.ipynb: Learn how to reduce user-perceived latency using streaming.
+3_streaming.ipynb - Learn how to reduce user-perceived latency using streaming.
-L4_tools.ipynb: Learn basic tool use to enhance your model with custom or prebuilt tools.
+4_tools.ipynb - Learn basic tool use to enhance your model with custom or prebuilt tools.
-L5_tools_with_mcp.ipynb: Learn to use the LangChain MCP adapter to access the world of MCP tools.
+5_tools_with_mcp.ipynb - Learn to use the LangChain MCP adapter to access the world of MCP tools.
-L6_memory.ipynb: Learn how to give your agent the ability to maintain state between invocations.
+6_memory.ipynb - Learn how to give your agent the ability to maintain state between invocations.
-L7_structuredOutput.ipynb: Learn how to produce structured output from your agent.
+7_structuredOutput.ipynb - Learn how to produce structured output from your agent.
-L8-9.ipynb - 🪛 Customize Your Agent 🤖

-Lessons 2–7 covered out-of-the-box features.
-However, create_agent also supports both prebuilt and user-defined customization through Middleware.
+Create_agent also supports both prebuilt and user-defined customization through Middleware.
 This section describes middleware and includes two lessons highlighting specific use cases.

-L8_dynamic.ipynb: Learn how to dynamically modify the agent’s system prompt to react to changing contexts.
+8_dynamic.ipynb - Build a Dynamic Prompt.
+Learn how to dynamically modify the agent’s system prompt to react to changing contexts.
-L9_HITL.ipynb: Learn how to use Interrupts to enable Human-in-the-Loop interactions.
+9_hitl.ipynb - Build Human In The Loop.
+Learn how to use Interrupts to enable Human-in-the-Loop interactions.